Holding an SLR

 When holding a DSLR camera for the first time, you may think it is as straight forward as any camera.
 If you are used to simple point and shoot camera you would be wrong to think this.
 Modern DSLR's are so much bigger and bulkier.
 Especially if you have a Canon 1 series or an added optional battery pack.
 Therefore, there is a bit more to think about.

-When set to manual, and using slower shutter speeds, the camera (and you) are more likely to sway a little due to the weight, causing normally irreparable camera shake.
-With an SLR combined with an added battery pack and a heavy lens such as the Canon EF 70-200L lens, your arms become pretty weak after a few hours shooting.
+When set to manual, and using slower shutter speeds, the camera (and you) are more likely to sway a little.
+This is due to the weight, which can cause mostly irreparable camera shake in your shots.
+Thinking about using a DSLR with an added battery pack and heavy lens such as the Canon EF 70-200L?
+Your arms will become pretty weak after a few hours shooting.

-So learning how to hold the camera more energy efficiently will help in the long run, of course a tripod is ultimately the best, but I assume, like me, you wont want to carry one everywhere with you?
+So learning how to hold the camera more energy efficiently will help in the long run.
+Of course a tripod is ultimately the best but if you're like me, you won't want to carry one everywhere with you.

-As you can see from this image, most digital SLR's are now designed perfectly to fit in the right hand (hopefully you are right handed).
-The thumb is positioned so as to be able to easily reach the rear dial, the exposure lock button at the top and the focus point selector next to it.
+As you can see from the image above, most digital SLR's are designed perfectly to fit in the right hand.
+Hopefully you are right handed.
+The thumb is positioned so as to be able to easily reach:

-Of course each cameras layout is different but all are normally designed fit in your hands both ergonomically and practically comfortable.
+Of course each cameras layout is different.
+Although saying that, all are normally designed fit in your hands both ergonomically, practically and comfortably.
 In this next image, you can see the top of the camera.